 And here’s the link again: https://www.youtube.com/watch?v=jHe6jCn_EhE

-In the end, a camera that produces phenomenal results.
+In the end, the GFX 50S is a camera that produces phenomenal results.
 You just need to work around its limitations or use it for what it’s meant to be used 😉

 Again, thank you very much, and I’ll see you next time!